-- 12. (1) The Premier or Provincial Minister responsible for Finance shall issue a warrant in the form prescribed by the Provincial Executive from time to time authorising the Accountable Officer to incur expenditure. - (2) The Accountable Officer is not permitted to incur any expenditure unless a warrant has been issued under 12(1). - (3) No warrant may authorise expenditure to be incurred unless that expenditure is budgeted for in the Appropriation Ordinance (4) The Authority to incur expenditure is vested in the Provincial Assembly and neither the Accountable Officer nor Accounting Officer shall make any payment nor accept any charge in his or her accounts, whether provided for in the estimates or not, unless authorised to do so by a General or other Warrant issued under Section 36 of the Provincial Government Act. - (4) All disbursements of Provincial money shall be made under authority of the Provincial Executive by the Accountable Officer either personally or by a provincial employee acting on his or her instructions or written delegation. - (5) Expenditure from the Provincial Fund shall not be issued or committed except under the authority of a duly completed and authorised warrant. - (6) Where provision has been made in the estimates but authority to incur expenditure has been excluded from the Warrant specific authority must be obtained before expenditure may be incurred.
+- (2) No payment from Provincial funds will be made unless authority has been given by either approval of the Annual or Supplementary estimates. - (3) The authority to incur expenditure is vested in the Provincial Assembly and the Accounting Officer shall not make any payment nor accept any charge in his or her accounts, whether provided for in the estimates or not, unless authorised to do so by a General or other Warrant issued under Section 36 of the Provincial Government Act. - (4) All disbursements of Provincial money shall be made under authority of the Provincial Executive by the Accounting Officer either personally or by a provincial employee acting on his or her instructions or written delegation. - (5) Expenditure from the Provincial Fund shall not be issued or committed except under the authority of a duly completed and authorised warrant. - (6) Where provision has been made in the estimates but authority to incur expenditure has been excluded from the Warrant specific authority must be obtained before expenditure may be incurred.